 Kai Rocke is serving a two-year term from September 2019 through August 2021.

-An aspiring orchestral performer, teacher and chamber musician, bassoonist Kai Rocke has performed in the New Bedford Symphony, the Atlantic Symphony, Haffner Sinfonietta, the Shreveport Symphony, the Boston Philharmonic Youth Orchestra and the Amici Wind Quintet in numerous concert halls including Boston’s Symphony Hall, Carnegie Hall, Boston’s Jordan Hall and the Rudolfinum in Prague.
-He received his bachelor’s degree from the New England Conservatory in 2017 studying with Gregg Henegar of the Boston Symphony Orchestra.
-He is currently finishing his master’s degree at Rice University with Benjamin Kamins, renowned bassoonist, pedagogue and former member of the Minnesota Orchestra.
-Rocke has attended festivals such as The Music Academy of the West and the National Symphony Orchestra’s Summer Music Institute, and he was previously a fellow in the National Symphony Orchestra’s Youth Fellowship Program.
-His other instructors have included Sue Heineman, Lewis Lipnick and David Brundage.
-Rocke began his musical endeavors at age 10, playing saxophone in his elementary school band, and then learned to play the clarinet and the bassoon in middle school.
-His interest in bassoon grew and he decided to pursue music as a career.
-In his spare time Rocke enjoys spending time with friends and family, reading books and playing chamber music.
+Originally from Virginia, Kai Rocke is currently a Rosemary and David Good fellow with the Minnesota Orchestra.
+Previously he performed as second bassoon with the New Bedford Symphony and has also performed with various orchestras such as the Atlantic Symphony, Haffner Sinfonietta, the Saint Paul Chamber Orchestra and the Shreveport Symphony.
+Rocke received his bachelor’s degree from the New England Conservatory as a student of Greg Henegar and completed his master’s degree at Rice University with Benjamin Kamins, who was also a former member of the Minnesota Orchestra.
+Rocke has attended festivals such as Spoleto USA, The Music Academy of the West and the National Symphony Orchestra’s Summer Music Institute.
+His other primary instructors have included Sue Heineman, Lewis Lipnick and David Brundage.
+In his spare time Rocke enjoys cooking, spending time with friends and family, reading books and playing chamber music.

 2018-20 Rosemary and David Good Fellow

-Emilio Rutllant recently joined the Minnesota Orchestra as a Rosemary and David Good Fellow, after playing with the Miami City Ballet (Opus One) Orchestra and Sinfonia Boca Raton.
+Emilio Rutllant performed with the Minnesota Orchestra as a Rosemary and David Good Fellow during the 2018-19 and 2019-20 seasons, after playing with the Miami City Ballet (Opus One) Orchestra and Sinfonia Boca Raton.
 He has performed as principal flute in both ensembles as well as in the Nu Deco Ensemble and the Henry Mancini Institute Orchestra.
 He has also played with the Palm Beach Opera and New World Symphony, founded numerous chamber ensembles, and taught at Indian River State College and as a graduate assistant at the Frost School of Music at the University of Miami.
 He earned his Doctor of Musical Arts and Master of Music degrees from the University of Miami, and his Bachelor of Music degree from Stetson University, in addition to studies at Lynn University Conservatory of Music.

 2017-19 Rosemary and David Good Fellow